SMTG-Bham/sumo/docs/source/sumo-dosplot.rst

 The syntax for specifying which elemental orbitals to include is as follows:

 - Elements are identified using their symbol from the ``POSCAR``
-- Multple elements are separated via commas.
+- Multiple elements are separated via commas.
 - Specific orbitals can be chosen by adding the orbital after the element using a period as a separator.
 - If no orbitals are specified but the atomic symbol is included, then all orbitals of that element will be plotted.